andreimerlescu/andreimerlescu/DISABILITY.md

 ![Proof I worked at WB Games](/IMG_2756.jpeg)

 In 2024, **I closed the door on _WB Games_.** I offered to save them significant money and resources to help them go global with their Helix Core Perforce setup, but the secrecy of in-studio servers and the _continued status of being a contractor_ led to no-shows in the meetings and hostility to my technical ideas.
+I _very clearly_ was **not valued** either _as a person_ or _as a contributor_ while working with WB Games.
+In fact, Steven Flennory went out of his way to make me feel unwelcome.
+Why hire me and invite me to the Troy office then?